ffund/tcp-ip-essentials/online-faq.md

 * DOC or DOCX files
 * Other image formats

 ## Submission deadlines

-#### Why are there two due dates for each assignment in Gradescope?

-Each assignment has two due dates in Gradescope - a regular due date and a "late" due date.

-* Your work is due by the regular due date.
-* If you submit work or update your submission between the regular due date and the late due date, it counts as "LATE".
-Please refer to the next question for more information on "LATE" penalties.
-* Once the late due date passes, Gradescope will close submissions and you will not be able to submit your work for that assignment.
-No new submissions or changes are accepted after the "late" due date.

-#### Can I make corrections or resubmit my work after I submit a lab report in Gradescope?
+#### Can I make corrections or re-save my work after I submit an answer to a lab report question in PrairieLearn?

-Yes, you can make corrections and resubmit as many times as you want until the *regular* due date.
+Yes, you can make corrections and save them as many times as you want until the due date.

-If you make changes after the regular due date (but before the *late* due date) then the submission will be considered "late".
-(See "What are the penalties for late submission?")

-#### What are the penalties for late submission?

-At the end of the semester, I will download your "Total Lateness" from Gradescope - this is the sum of all "late" time used across all lab assignments.
+#### What if I am not able to submit an assignment before the deadline?

+Under "Course Tools", there is a link to a "Late Pass Request Form".
+You can use this form to request a 24-hour extension *once* during the semester.

+Once I receive the form submission, I will (within a reasonable time interval, during business hours) update the settings in PrairieLearn so that you will be able to update your submission up to 24 hours after the due date.

-To accommodate exceptional and unanticipated circumstances that prevent you from submitting your work before the regular due date - for example, if you are sick - you have up to 48 *total* hours of "free" lateness.
-For example, if:
+This is meant to accommodate exceptional and unanticipated circumstances that prevent you from submitting your work before the regular due date.

-* your Lab 3 submission is 12 hours late, because your home Internet access broke just before the deadline, and you had to submit your work the next morning, on campus,
-* your Lab 8 submission is 35 hours late, because you finished most of the assignment early, but then had a migraine headache before you could finish the rest,
-* and the rest of your work is submitted on time,

-then there is no penalty, because the "Total Lateness" across all assignments is only 47 hours, and hasn't exceeded the "free" amount (48 hours).
-(You don't have to ask permission, and you don't have to let me know why your submission was late.)

-There is a penalty off your overall lab grade of 0.5 point/hour after 48 hours.
-For example, if you earn a perfect score on every lab assignment but each assignment was submitted 10 hours late, you would have 77 hours of "Total Lateness" across the entire semester, and your lab score will be 100-(1/2)62 = 69.

-(In case of excessive lateness, a lab assignment score computed as described above could become negative.
-For example: if you would have earned 5/10 points on an assignment but it assignment was submitted 20 hours late and you have already used all of your "free" late hours.
-If an assignment score becomes negative due to lateness, it will be set to zero instead.)
+If you need another late submission:

+* The second time you submit the form, a 10% penalty will be applied to the grade for that lab assignment.
+* The third time, it comes with a 20% penalty.
+* The fourth time, it comes with a 30% penalty.

+and after that, no further late submissions will be allowed.

+(If you have a long-term illness or other condition due to which you frequently need deadline extensions, you should contact the Moses Center about disability accommodations.)

 #### Do you have any tips for avoiding late submissions?